Table of Contents

-Alabama approves approximately 31% of all first time applications for SSDI benefits.
-Given this relatively low approval rate, it’s worthwhile to ensure you meet all criteria before applying.
+Alabama approves approximately 31% of all first-time applications for SSDI benefits.
+Given this relatively low approval rate, ensuring you meet all criteria before applying is worthwhile.

 Qualified applicants must typically meet two main requirements to receive monthly benefits.
-First, they must have an adequate work history that has paid into the Social Security tax system.
-This is generally considered to be 10 years of employment, though waivers can be made for those with severe intellectual disabilities or mental retardation who are unable to work in any capacity.
+First, they must have a good work history that has paid into the Social Security tax system.
+This is generally considered to be ten years of employment.
+However, waivers can be made for those with severe intellectual disabilities or mental retardation who cannot work in any capacity.

-Those who are still able to work in some capacity cannot earn more than the monthly income level (currently $1,310), and they are also protected from discrimination at the workplace.
-Under Alabama law, employers must make any reasonable accommodation to assist workers in completing their jobs.
+Those who can still work in some capacity cannot earn more than the monthly income level (currently $1,310), and they are also protected from discrimination at the workplace.
+Under Alabama law, an employer must make reasonable accommodations to assist the employee in completing their job.